shostakovich/mugim/source/_posts/2013-01-21-command-line-tappas-write-your-commands-in-an-editor.markdown

 ---
 layout: post
-title: "Command line tappas: Write your commands in an editor"
+title: "Command line tapas: Write your commands in an editor"
 date: 2013-01-21 20:44
 comments: true
 categories:
   - command line
   - fc
-  - tappas
+  - tapas
 ---

 I really hate to write long commands in the shell.
 But luckily there's a command for that.